top of page

 This journal holds reflections on counselling, loss, and the moments that lead people to seek support.
 It is written slowly and thoughtfully, without instruction or pressure.
 You are welcome to read, sit with it, and take what feels useful.

-Why regular counselling sessions matter
+Why weekly counselling sessions matter more than you think

 Many people ask whether monthly counselling is enough.
 While it can work in some situations, spacing sessions too far apart often slows progress.
 Real change tends to build through rhythm, consistency, and repeated conversations.
 Weekly sessions allow patterns to emerge, trust to develop, and deeper work to take hold over time.